FredM67/PVRouter-3-phase/Readme.md

 As a side effect, the diverter won't see at any time surplus of energy.
 So the idea is to apply a certain offset to the energy measured by the diverter.
-As it is already commented in the code, setting a negative value to *REQUIRED_EXPORT_IN_WATTS*, the diverter will act as a PV generator.
+As it is already commented in the code, after setting a negative value to *REQUIRED_EXPORT_IN_WATTS*, the diverter will act as a PV generator.
 If you set a value of -20, each time the diverter measures the energy flowing, it'll add *-20* to the measurements.

 So, now let see what happen in a couple of cases:

-- measured value is **positive** (energy import, = no surplus), after adding *-20*, it stays positive, the diverter doesn't do anything.
+- measured value is **positive** (energy import = no surplus), after adding *-20*, it stays positive, the diverter doesn't do anything.
 By a value between -20 and 0, the diverter won't do anything either.
 - measured value is **around zero**.
 In this situation, the "zero export profile" limitation is active.
 After adding *-20*, we get a negative value that will make the diverter start diverting energy to the water heater.
 Now, there's a sort of chain reaction.
 The Envoy detects more consumption, decides to raise production.
-On the next measurement, the diverter measures a value around zero, add again *-20*, and diverts even more energy.
+On the next measurement, the diverter measures again a value around zero, add again *-20*, and diverts even more energy.
 When production (and surplus) gets to the maximum possible, the measured value will stay around zero+ and the system is stable.

 This has been tested in real by Amorim.
 Depending of each situation, it might be necessary to tweak this value of *-20* to a bigger or smaller value.